 Analytics – Python integration

 Python, a programming language widely used by statisticians and data analysts, is now integrated into Power BI Desktop.
-Once enabled in preview settings, Python can be used for data cleansing, analysis, and visualization, with scripts run directly in Power BI Desktop to create data models.
+Once enabled in preview settings, Python can be used for data cleansing, analysis, and visualisation, with scripts run directly in Power BI Desktop to create data models.

 Analytics – Q&A improvements